Gender Incongruence and Gender Dysphoria

 • Determines whether there are personal and/or family stressors or risks (for example, substance use, exposure to violence, and poverty).

-• Assesses for other mental health conditions that are often associated with gender dysphoria (for example, depression, anxiety, substance use disorders, tobacco use, suicidality).
+• Assesses for mental health conditions that are often associated with gender dysphoria (such as depression, anxiety, substance use disorders, tobacco use, suicidality).

-• Feel that their anatomic sex does not match their gender identity and have felt that way for 6 months or longer
+• Feel that their anatomic sex does not match their gender identity (gender incongruence) and have felt that way for 6 months or longer

-• A strong preference for toys, games, and activities typical of the other gender
+• A strong preference for toys, games, and activities stereotypical for the other gender

 • A strong preference for playmates of the other gender

-• A strong rejection of toys, games, and activities typical of the gender that matches their anatomic sex (for example, boys refuse to play with trucks or footballs)
+• A strong rejection of toys, games, and activities typical of the gender that matches their birth sex

-• A strong desire for the anatomy or other sex characteristics (such as facial hair) that match their gender identity
+• A strong desire for the primary and/or secondary sex characteristics that match one's experienced gender

-A child who expresses a desire to be a different gender just to benefit from the perks they think are associated with the other gender is not likely to have gender dysphoria.
-For example, a boy who says he wants to be a girl because he thinks his younger sister receives special treatment is unlikely to have gender dysphoria.
+A child who expresses a desire to be a different gender just to benefit from the perks they think are associated with the other gender is not likely to have gender incongruence or gender dysphoria.
+For example, a boy who says he wants to be a girl because he thinks his younger sister receives special treatment.

 Treatment of Gender Dysphoria

-• For many adults or adolescents, gender-affirming hormone therapy and sometimes gender-confirming surgeries (breast, genital, or facial surgery)
+• For many adults or adolescents, gender-affirming hormone therapy and sometimes gender-affirming surgeries (breast, genital, or facial surgery)

 • Sometimes other treatments (for example, voice therapy or electrolysis)

-• Psychotherapy with adolescents and adults is often helpful to address any coexisting mental health concerns or transition-related issues, but is not mandatory
+• Psychotherapy to address any coexisting mental health concerns or transition-related issues

-Some transgender adults are satisfied with changing their gender expression by working, living, and dressing in society in a way consistent with their gender identity.
+Some transgender people's distress is treated by changing their gender expression by working, living, and dressing in society in a way consistent with their gender identity.
 This is called social transition.
-They may change their name and obtain identification (such as a driver's license) that helps them work and live in society as the opposite gender.
+People sometimes change their name and obtain identification (such as a driver's license) that helps them work and live in society as the opposite gender.

 • Gender-affirming hormone therapy